arthurmauvezin/devops-lab/answers.md

 ## 2.5
 question: The reason is that the "docker push" uses the tag to identify the repository where it is supposed to push the image

-command: docker login //giving my logs
+commands: docker login //giving my logs

 docker tag appp myNameAccount/devops_lab //with myNameAccount our docker hub ID AND devops_lab the docker hub repository name